steph-inners/steph-inners.github.io/index.md

 When you’re planning to color your piece in Copics or other alcohol markers, your line tool must be alcohol-resistant.
 Alcohol-based inks (e.g. Sakura Pigma, Speedball pigmented acrylic) and most inks designed to be water-resistant will smear.

 Some Copic-safe options include…
-1. Copic Gasenfude brush pen
+1. Copic Gasenfude brush pen (beware of long dry times)
 2. Water-based Tombow ABT brush markers
 3. Pilot Iroshizuku Takesumi black ink (safe for fountain pens)
-4. [Noodler’s Bulletproof Black ink](https://noodlersink.com/about-us/noodlers-durable-ink-classification/) (safe for fountain pens)
+4. [Noodler’s Bulletproof Black ink](https://noodlersink.com/about-us/noodlers-durable-ink-classification/) (water-resistant and safe for fountain pens)
-5. Yasutomo Black Sumi ink (and, presumably, other similar soot-based sumi inks)
+5. Yasutomo Black Sumi ink (and, presumably, other similar soot-based sumi inks).
+Quick-drying and water-resistant when dry.

 ### Online resources for artists
 - [A guide to scanning photos](https://imagerestorationcenter.com/best-format-to-scan-photos/)